mwiencek/weight-balanced-tree/README.md

 ## Performance

-Performance will largely depend on the size of your data and the cost of your comparator function.  [benchmark.mjs](benchmark.mjs) tests an ASCII table with uniform-length string keys and a simple string comparator function.
+Performance will largely depend on the size of your data and the cost of your comparator function.  [benchmark.js](benchmark.js) tests an ASCII table with uniform-length string keys and a simple string comparator function.

 Comparisons against [Immutable.List](https://immutable-js.com/) and plain arrays are included for insertions and removals.

-You can run `node test/benchmark.mjs` yourself.
+You can run `node test/benchmark.js` yourself.

 ## Tests

-Run `./node_modules/.bin/c8 node test/index.mjs`.
+Run `./node_modules/.bin/c8 node test/index.js`.

 To test the .d.ts files, run `./node_modules/.bin/tsd src`.